django-daiquiri/daiquiri/README.md

 * Python `>=3.9`
 * PostgreSQL `>=14`, MySQL `>=5.6`
-* RabbitMQ `>=3.5` (for asyncronous tasks like the query queue)
+* RabbitMQ `>=3.5` (for asynchronous tasks like the query queue)

 For demonstration, development or testing purposes, Daiquiri can be installed on Linux, macOS, or even Windows.
-If you, however, intent to set up a production enviroment, serving Daiquiri over a Network or the Internet, we strongly suggest that you use a recent Linux distribution, namely:
+If you, however, intent to set up a production environment, serving Daiquiri over a Network or the Internet, we strongly suggest that you use a recent Linux distribution, namely:

 * Debian 11